A proof of Furstenberg's conjecture on the intersections of $\times p$ and $\times q$-invariant sets

-\end{itemize} To achieve this goal, we first construct an ergodic $W$-invariant measure $\nu$ with positive entropy $h(\nu,W)>0$ such that for $\nu$-a.e. $z$, there exists some ``good" slice $l\cap X$ such that $z\in l\cap X$ and the estimate \eqref{eq intro strategy 1} holds for most $k\in \N$.
+{where MOST means such $k$'s have relative density $1-\epsilon$ in $\{i\in\N: W^i(z)\in E_n^\epsilon\}$.} \end{itemize} To achieve this goal, we first construct an ergodic $W$-invariant measure $\nu$ with positive entropy $h(\nu,W)>0$ such that for $\nu$-a.e. $z$, there exists some ``good" slice $\ell\cap X$ such that $z\in \ell\cap X$ and the estimate \eqref{eq intro strategy 1} holds for most $k\in \N$.
 Such a measure $\nu$ will be constructed in two steps.
-First, based on the initial slice $l_0\cap X$ with upper box dimension $\gamma$, we apply Furstenberg's CP-process machinery to create a rich family of ``nice" measures $\mu$ which are supported on slices of $X$, where ``nice" roughly means that for $\mu$-a.e. $z$ on the supporting slice $l\cap X$ of $\mu$, \eqref{eq intro strategy 1} holds for most $k\in \N$.
+First, based on the initial slice $\ell_0\cap X$ with upper box dimension $\gamma$, we apply Furstenberg's CP-process machinery to create a rich family of ``nice" measures $\mu$ which are supported on slices of $X$, where ``nice" roughly means that for $\mu$-a.e. $z$ on the supporting slice $\ell\cap X$ of $\mu$, \eqref{eq intro strategy 1} holds for most $k\in \N$.
 Then a beautiful argument due to Hochman and Shmerkin \cite[Theorem 2.1]{HS2015}, which relates the small-scale structure of a measure to the distribution of $W$-orbits of its almost every point, will enable us to construct a $W$-invariant measure $\nu$ based on a ``nice" measure provided by Furstenberg's CP-process.
 We show that this $W$-invariant measure $\nu$ admits the desired properties.

 After having constructed such a $W$-invariant (ergodic) measure $\nu$, we apply our third ingredient, which is a general result in ergodic theory and a consequence of Sinai's factor theorem, to show that the space $X$ can be partitioned (up to a part of small $\nu$-measure) into finitely many subsets $\cup_j A_j$ such that for $\nu$-a.e. $z$ and for each $j$ the set $E_n^\epsilon:=A_j$ satisfies the above properties (i) and (ii).